lavanchukka/Azure-End-End-Project/README.md

     "time": "@{utcNow()}"
 }

-14)	Validate the pipeline and run by manually triggering or scheduling.
+17)	Validate the pipeline and run by manually triggering or scheduling.
-15)	Now the data from the on-premise should be moved to raw container in storage.
+18)	Now the data from the on-premise should be moved to raw container in storage.

+    ### Azure Key Vault
-16)	Create Azure Key vault -> under objects –> click on secret and create secret, use storage account (Adls)security –> access key –> key 1 and click on create secret.
+20)	Create Azure Key vault -> under objects –> click on secret and create secret, use storage account (Adls)security –> access key –> key 1 and click on create secret.

+    ### Databricks

-17)	Create Databricks workspace.
+22)	Create Databricks workspace.
-18)	Create new notebook in workspace and create secret scope for connection between storage account and databricks.
+23)	Create new notebook in workspace and create secret scope for connection between storage account and databricks.
 Duplicate the notebook link and edit the link as: https://adb-1025563089158539.19.azuredatabricks.net/?o=1025563089158539#secrets/createScope
-19)	Click on properties in key vault and copy vault URI, resource id and paste in vault section DNS name, resource id.
+24)	Click on properties in key vault and copy vault URI, resource id and paste in vault section DNS name, resource id.
-20)	Create compute first since it takes time to start.
+25)	Create compute first since it takes time to start.
-21)	Now mount the storage account to databricks using the following code: dbutils.fs.mount( source = "wasbs://raw-data@azureprojectspractice.blob.core.windows.net", mount_point = "/mnt/raw-data",
+26)	Now mount the storage account to databricks using the following code: dbutils.fs.mount( source = "wasbs://raw-data@azureprojectspractice.blob.core.windows.net", mount_point = "/mnt/raw-data",
     extra_configs = {"fs.azure.sas.raw-data.azureprojectspractice.blob.core.windows.net":
                      dbutils.secrets.get(scope = "databricks scope1", key = "azuresecret1")})

-22)	Verify the mount using:  dbutils.fs.ls("/mnt/raw-data")
+27)	Verify the mount using:  dbutils.fs.ls("/mnt/raw-data")
-23)	Now repeat the same to mount transformed data container from storage account, copy the code and rename raw-data to transformed-data: dbutils.fs.mount( source = "wasbs://transformed-data@azureprojectspractice.blob.core.windows.net", mount_point = "/mnt/transformed-data", extra_configs = {"fs.azure.sas.transformed-data.azureprojectspractice.blob.core.windows.net":
+28)	Now repeat the same to mount transformed data container from storage account, copy the code and rename raw-data to transformed-data: dbutils.fs.mount( source = "wasbs://transformed-data@azureprojectspractice.blob.core.windows.net", mount_point = "/mnt/transformed-data", extra_configs = {"fs.azure.sas.transformed-data.azureprojectspractice.blob.core.windows.net":
                      dbutils.secrets.get(scope = "databricks scope1", key = "azuresecret1")})

-24)	Check the notebook for more transformation details.
+29)	Check the notebook for more transformation details.
-25)	Now write back the cleaned data to transformed-data store in ADLS.
+30)	Now write back the cleaned data to transformed-data store in ADLS.
-26)	Terminate the cluster to avoid charges.
+31)	Terminate the cluster to avoid charges.

+    ### Synapse Analytics

-27)	Now create Synapse analytics workspace.
+33)	Now create Synapse analytics workspace.
-28)	Create SQL database and then create views (virtual queries, data is not stored)
+34)	Create SQL database and then create views (virtual queries, data is not stored)
-29)	Create queries that we need for reporting.
+35)	Create queries that we need for reporting. check sql queryset for details.

+    ### Power BI
-30)	Open Power BI and connect it to ADLS gen 2.
+37)	Open Power BI and connect it to ADLS gen 2.
-31)	Provide the link to transformed-data container URL.
+38)	Provide the link to transformed-data container URL.
-32)	Change the blob in url to dfs.
+39)	Change the blob in url to dfs.
-33)	Authenticate -> transform data -> select files and start building visualizations.
+40)	Authenticate -> transform data -> select files and start building visualizations.